Hub Help

 Role categories

-• Administrative category
+• Administrative roles category

-• Functional category
+• Functional roles category

 The following table shows each role and the category to which the role belongs.